rmhubley/coseg/README.md

      Where "mycosegrun" is the prefix of the coseg run.

+extractSubSeqs.pl

+A utility script to extract the sequences for a given coseg subfamily.
+This uses the coseg input sequence file along with the *.assign file to determine which sequences belong to the queried subfamily number.

+Usage:

 Version History
 ---------------
+  -.-.-:
+           TODO: Print out a multiple alignment of the subfamilies showing only the signficant
+           differences ( i.e. the "." and "i" method )
+           and grouping them by tree/div order.

+          * Fixed the *.svg "<svg>" tag so that the files will directly load in HTML5 web browsers.
+          * Calculation of divergence has been improved(?).
+            We now use kimura substition distance with CpG site accounting modifications instead of the
+            mixed substition and indel calculation.
+          * Require that the diagnostic mutations which broke up the parent family are maintained after allowing all elements to be re-assigned.
+            Currently this is only coded for bi-mutations.
+            This is a major change and deserves to have a flag allowing one not to use it.

-  0.2.2:  - Create a *.svg graph file without the need
+  0.2.2:  * Create a *.svg graph file without the need
             to download/use GraphViz.
 The layout is
             handled by an adaptation of algorithm
             developed by Atze van der Ploeg.
 The SVG file produced supports various labeling
             options and subfamily details displayed
             when a node is hovered over.
-          - Changed the default colormap for the graph output.
+          * Changed the default colormap for the graph output.
 Now warm colors denote more diverged subfamilies in the tree while cooler colors represent younger subfamilies.
 To restore the original color scheme use the new "-o" flag to coseg.
-          - Added parameter to control the minimum distance between diagnostic sites.
+          * Added parameter to control the minimum distance between diagnostic sites.
 Now the user can override the historic value of 10 using the -u flag.
-          - Improved error reporting when there is a mismatch between an individual sequence length and the consensus length in the input files.
+          * Improved error reporting when there is a mismatch between an individual sequence length and the consensus length in the input files.
-          - Fixed a bug that caused coseg to segfault.
+          * Fixed a bug that caused coseg to segfault.
-          - Added experimental script refineConsSeqs.pl.
+          * Added experimental script refineConsSeqs.pl.
 This
             script uses the RepeatModeler application to build and refine the consensus sequences for each subfamily.
-  0.2.1:  - Improved code documentation
+  0.2.1:  * Improved code documentation
-          - Single mutation significance cutoff ( SIGMATHRESH ) was
+          * Single mutation significance cutoff ( SIGMATHRESH ) was
             pre-calculated for Alkes Alu analysis and hardcoded.
 This version calculates the correct sigma cutoff using the length of the input sequence.
-          - Fixed bug with implementation of Siegel's pValue calculation which caused a segfault -- found by Neal Platt.
+          * Fixed bug with implementation of Siegel's pValue calculation which caused a segfault -- found by Neal Platt.
-          - Switched default pvalue method to Andy Siegel's method and provided a new "-k" switch to use Alkes Price's method.
+          * Switched default pvalue method to Andy Siegel's method and provided a new "-k" switch to use Alkes Price's method.
-          - Fixed bug where the program was exiting when calculations fell below the precision of the machine ( epsilon ).
+          * Fixed bug where the program was exiting when calculations fell below the precision of the machine ( epsilon ).
 Message given was "Below epsilon..." and the runcoseg.pl script moved on even though coseg failed.